top of page

 Final Thoughts

-Food jags can feel overwhelming, but they are a normal part of childhood eating behaviors - especially for children with autism.
-By introducing small changes, keeping meals low-pressure, and supporting sensory needs, you can help your child build a healthier relationship with food.
+Food jags in kids can feel overwhelming, especially when your child is already a selective eater.
+But remember: they are a normal part of childhood eating behaviors.
+By introducing small changes, keeping mealtimes low-pressure, and addressing sensory needs, you can help your child build a healthier relationship with food.

-Remember, progress may be slow, but every small step toward variety is a victory.
-With patience and the right strategies, you can help your child move past food jags and develop a more balanced diet over time.
+Progress may be slow, but every small step toward variety is a win.
+With patience and consistency, your child can move past food jags and enjoy a more balanced diet over time.

 You may also like these related posts: